berachain/docs/apps/bend/content/learn/lending-protocol/tokens.md

 # Tokens

-In the Bend protocol we're typically dealing with 3 main categories of tokens:
+In the Bend protocol, we're typically dealing with three  main categories of tokens:

 1. **aTokens**
 2. **Variable Debt Tokens**